bigb0ss17/Projects-and-other-works/README.md

 ### 🔧 Hands-On Learning
 - Exploring AWS services through labs and coursework
 - Practicing cloud setup and basic configurations

+---

+## 🛠️ Technical Projects and Hands-On Experience

+- Built and configured custom desktop systems, including hardware installation, BIOS configuration, and operating system setup
+- Diagnosed and resolved system boot failures and hardware compatibility issues
+- Installed and configured both Windows and Linux environments for personal use and testing